-Narcotics should be reserved for patients with short-term severe pain, in those whom other medications are contraindicated, or those who are unresponsive to the above therapeutics.
+Narcotics should be reserved for patients with short-term severe pain, those for whom other medications are contraindicated, or those who are unresponsive to the above therapeutics.

 Duloxetine (Cymbalta).
-In 2010, the U.S. Food and Drug Administration approved the use of duloxetine (Cymbalta) for chronic musculoskeletal pain including that caused by OA.
-This oral medication is also is in use for other conditions, such as mood disorders, nerve pain, and fibromyalgia.
+In 2010, the US Food and Drug Administration approved the use of duloxetine (Cymbalta) for chronic musculoskeletal pain including that caused by OA.
+This oral medication is also in use for other conditions, such as mood disorders, nerve pain, and fibromyalgia.